pu55yf3r/dnswarden/README.md

+## Notice

+Maintenance time.
+Going to update frontend and backend systems to accommodate adult-filter dns on November 14th and 15th.
+Shouldn't affect the normal usage but the query resolution will be handled by data center's dns servers.

 # dnswarden
 ### Just a normal privacy oriented dns service with a ability to block ads , trackers and also provides uncensored dns!
 Servers are hosted in Germany